Postcards from Wildlife Parks in Sri Lanka

 Kumana National Park;

-Great base for semi luxury tented camping in the heart of Sri Lanka's best wildlife secret that straddles the east coastline.
+Great base for semi luxury mobile camping in the heart of Sri Lanka's best wildlife secret that straddles the east coastline.

 Things to do nearby